Welcome | Key Benefits | Content Details | What To Expect | Global Support

-- The Black Abolitionist Papers will also be migrating to the ProQuest Platform in April 2021.
-Institutions that have access to the Black Abolitionist Papers will be able to search this collection from its own interface as well as from within Black Studies Center.
+Black Abolitionist Papers is available as a separate purchase.
+The Black Abolitionist Papers will be migrating to the ProQuest Platform in May 2021.
+Institutions that have access to the Black Abolitionist Papers and Black Studies Center will be able to search this collection from its own interface as well as from within Black Studies Center.

 - Institutions that also have access to any of our ProQuest Historical Black Newspapers will be able to search these newspapers from within Black Studies Center.